-K99/R00 award is designed for individuals with significant research experience, but who require at least 12 months of mentored research training and career development (K99 phase) to become a competitive candidate for an independent faculty position.
+K99/R00 award is designed for promising postdoctoral scientists who require at least 12 months of mentored research training and career development (K99 phase) to become a competitive candidate for an independent faculty position.
 This typically means acquiring and gaining skills with new research tools or approaches.

-The program announcement makes very clear in the Funding Opportunity Description that: “Individuals must be in mentored, postdoctoral training positions to be eligible to apply to the K99/R00 program.
-If an applicant achieves independence (any faculty or non-mentored research position) before a K99 award is made, neither the K99, nor the R00 award, will be made.”
+As both NOFOs make clear, “Individuals must be in mentored, postdoctoral training positions to be eligible to apply to the K99/R00 program.”
+If an applicant achieves independence (any faculty or non-mentored research position) before a K99 award is made, neither the K99, nor the R00 award, will be made.

-K99 is not intended to extend time in the postdoctoral lab while an individual is on the job market.
+The K99 is not intended to extend time in the postdoctoral lab while an individual is on the job market.
+Individuals who are applying or interviewing for tenure track (or equivalent) faculty positions at research-intensive institutions are not the intended candidates for NIGMS K99/R00 awards.
 Indeed, individuals who are testing the academic job market are not the intended candidates for the grant mechanism.
 A decision to apply for independent, tenure track faculty positions implies that the applicant (and her/his mentor) feels prepared to launch an independent career.
-An invitation to interview for a faculty position also indicates that a search committees considers an individual as a competitive candidate who is prepared for independence.
-Therefore, applicants who have submitted applications and/or received invitations to interview for tenure track (or equivalent) faculty positions will not be considered further for this grant by NIGMS.
+An invitation to interview for a faculty position also indicates that search committees consider an individual as a competitive candidate who is prepared for independence.
+Therefore, applicants who have been actively interviewing for tenure track (or equivalent) faculty positions will not be considered further for these awards by NIGMS.

 For more information on the Pathway to Independence Award, go to the

-NIGMS encourages postdoctoral trainees to apply for this award by their third year of postdoctoral training.
+Candidates are strongly encouraged to apply no later than the third year of their postdoctoral training to ensure awardees receive maximum benefit from both the K99 phase of the award, and to facilitate a timely transition to independence.
 Awardees must complete at least 1 full year of mentored training under the K99 phase before transitioning to the R00 phase.
 In making funding decisions, NIGMS will give high priority to applications directly related to the missions of the NIGMS

 divisions and with high training potential.
-New K99 awards are generally made from April through September.
-Before preparing an application, each investigator is encouraged to contact NIGMS staff to discuss the potential application.
+New K99 awards are generally made three times per fiscal year from January through September.
+Before preparing an application, each investigator is strongly encouraged to contact NIGMS staff to discuss the potential application.
 In some cases, the applicant may discover that there are better options for his/her specific situation.